manorrock/toyger/README.md

   docker run --rm -it -p 5000:5000 -v $PWD:/mnt manorrock/toyger
 ```

+_Note you will need to configure your local Docker daemon to allow interacting with the insecure registry at localhost:5000_

 Then in another terminal window you can interact with the registry, e.g:

 ```shell